We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Well, resetting network settings will erase your iPhone's internet and network-related data.
 It’s much better to try out alternative ways like restarting your device, switching on Airplane mode, turning it off again, and reconnecting to WiFi.
 They can help fix the connectivity issues without requiring a network settings reset.

-Is it safe to perform the network settings reset?
+Is it safe to reset network settings on iPhone?

 Doing a network reset on your device is safe because personal data don’t get lost during the process.
-Your music, videos, photos, etc., will remain intact.
-Even your contacts or text messages won’t be deleted.
+Your photos, videos, music, etc., will remain intact.
+And your contacts or text messages won’t be deleted, too.

 You’ll only face slight inconveniences, such as manually logging in and entering your password again in your Wi-Fi connections and having to pair your audio devices like headphones and speakers before you stream audio over Bluetooth.